A process calculus with finitary comprehended terms: ACP Process Algebras

-Three formulas in this table are actually schemas of formulas: $e$ is a syntactic variable which stands for an arbitrary constant of sort $\Proc$.
+Three formulas in this table are actually schemas of formulas: $e$ is a syntactic variable which stands for an arbitrary constant of sort $\Proc$ (i.e.\ an atomic action constant or the deadlock constant).
 A side condition is added to two schemas to restrict the constants for which the syntactic variable stands.
-The number of proper formulas is still finite because there exists only a finite number of constant of sort $\Proc$.

 Because the notational convention introduced above is used, the four equations in Table~\ref{eqns-ACP} that are actually conditional equations look the same as their counterpart in the axiom system \ACP.
 It happens that these conditional equations allow for the generalization to meadow enriched \ACP\ process algebras to proceed smoothly.
-Apart from this, the set of formulas given in Table~\ref{eqns-ACP} differs slightly from the axiom system \ACP.
-The differences are discussed in~\cite{BM09b}.
+Apart from this, the set of formulas given in Table~\ref{eqns-ACP} differs from the axiom system \ACP\ on three points.
+Firstly, the equations $x \commm y = y \commm x$, $(x \commm y) \commm z = x \commm (y \commm z)$, and $\dead \commm x = \dead$ have been added.
+In the axiom system \ACP, all closed substitution instances of these equations are derivable.
+Secondly, the equations $a \seqc x \commm b = (a \commm b) \seqc x$ and $x \commm (y \altc z) = x \commm\nolinebreak y \altc x \commm z$ have been removed.
+These equations can be derived using the added equation $x \commm y = y \commm x$.
+Thirdly, the formulas $\isact(e)$ and $\isact(x) \And \isact(y) \Implies \isact(x \commm y)$ have been added.
+They express that the processes denoted by constants of sort $\Proc$ are atomic actions and that the processes that result from the communication merge of two atomic actions are atomic actions.
+This does not exclude that there are additional atomic actions, which is impossible in the case of \ACP.